decent-im/prosody-modules/mod_firewall/README.markdown

   `FROM`        The JID in the 'from' attribute matches the given JID.
   `TO`          The JID in the 'to' attribute matches the given JID.
   `TO SELF`     The stanza is sent by any of a user's resources to their own bare JID.
-  `TO FULL JID` The stanza is addressed to a valid full JID on the local server (full JIDs include a resource at the end, and only exist for the lifetime of a single session, therefore the recipient must be online, or this check will not match).
+  `TO FULL JID` The stanza is addressed to a **valid** full JID on the local server (full JIDs include a resource at the end, and only exist for the lifetime of a single session, therefore the recipient **must be online**, or this check will not match).

 The TO and FROM conditions both accept wildcards in the JID when it is enclosed in angle brackets ('\<...\>').
 For example: